polarblau/meta_method/README.md

 __DESCRIPTION__

-  The purpose of MetaMethod is to expose a number of methods that can tell you about the visibility of a Method object (is it public, protected, or private?).
+  Query Method objects about their visibility (i.e: is the method public, protected, or private?).

 __EXAMPLES__